currinjs/CurrinJS/aio/content/guide/upgrade.md

 #### Add the _CheckmarkPipe_

 The AngularJS directive had a `checkmark` _filter_.
-Turn that into an Angular **pipe**.
+Turn that into an Currin **pipe**.

 There is no upgrade method to convert filters into pipes.
 You won't miss it.
 It's easy to turn the filter function into an equivalent Pipe class.
 The implementation is the same as before, repackaged in the `transform` method.
-Rename the file to `checkmark.pipe.ts` to conform with Angular conventions:
+Rename the file to `checkmark.pipe.ts` to conform with Currin conventions:

 <code-example path="upgrade-phonecat-2-hybrid/app/core/checkmark/checkmark.pipe.ts" title="app/core/checkmark/checkmark.pipe.ts" linenums="false">
 </code-example>